ietf-wg-asdf/SDF/sdf.md

 about the SDF document itself (information block).
-Definitions and declarations from additional SDF documents can be referenced; together with the definitions and declarations in the referencing SDF document they build the model expressed by that SDF document.
+Definitions and declarations from additional SDF documents can be referenced; together with the definitions and declarations in the referencing SDF document they build the SDF model expressed by that gSDF document.

 Each SDF document is represented as a single JSON map.
 This map has three blocks: the information block, the namespaces block, and the definitions block.